“If they can get you asking the wrong questions, they don’t have to worry about answers.” -Thomas Pynchon

 It was reality itself, not just America, that came down in the controlled demolitions of September 11th, 2001.
 And Pynchon, the American writer who has best tracked our ever-increasing unreality for decades, has responded with his most readable, entertaining, and disturbing novel.

-Posted by Kevin Barrett on December 1, 2015, With 4330 Reads Filed under 9/11, Investigations.
+Posted by Kevin Barrett on December 1, 2015, With 4366 Reads Filed under 9/11, Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.